UIUC-ChenLab/scalehls/README.md

 ```

 ### Build ScaleHLS
 Run the following script to build ScaleHLS.
-Note that you can use `-j xx` to specify the number of parallel linking jobs.
+Optionally, add `-p ON` to enable the Python binding and `-j xx` to specify the number of parallel linking jobs.
 ```sh
 $ ./build-scalehls.sh
 ```